The Best Fish & Chips In Seattle

 Down near Columbia City, there’s a fish and chip shop on the corner of Rainier and Charlestown that you might have driven right past without noticing.
 Next time you’re driving by, stop in.
 Not only do they serve some of the best fried seafood in the city, but there’s a ton of variety here, from perfectly-seasoned cod to crunchy, breaded salmon.
 But what you really want is their incredible crab puppies, which sound like the cutest baby animals in existence but in reality are a delicious cross between crab cakes and hushpuppies.
 Order these with extra sides of Emerald City’s spicy tartar sauce, or be eternally sad when you run out with still a handful of fries left.

-This Black-owned spot in the Central District serves four kinds of fish and chips: catfish, salmon, halibut, and tilapia.
-But the catfish here stands out because it’s soaked in buttermilk, dredged it in a homemade blend of spices (that you can even buy on their website), and doesn’t have a super puffy outer fried shell that some English-pub style ones have - which means you really get a lot of fish in every bite.
+This Central District spot serves four kinds of fish and chips: catfish, salmon, halibut, and tilapia.
+But the catfish here stands out because it’s soaked in buttermilk, dredged it in a homemade blend of spices (that you can even buy on their website), and doesn’t have a super puffy outer fried shell that some English-pub style ones have—which means you really get a lot of fish in every bite.
 What makes an order of these even better, though, is that they throw in a couple of their crispy hushpuppies, too.
 It’s like when you find that rogue onion ring among your fries, except this time it’s on purpose.